Paternity and foster care leave for the child of a private sector employee

-Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 01 May 2023 - Legal and Administrative Information Directorate (Prime Minister)

-Leave is granted without seniority.
+Leave is granted unconditional seniority.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Birth of a child
+Birth of child

 The duration of your paternity and foster care leave is 25 calendar days.